Parables of Jesus' Authority

 Then he said, "Neither will I tell you by what authority I am doing these things.
 (Matthew 21:23-27)

 This parable and the one following use the setting of a vineyard.
-The purpose of a vineyard to to produce fruit of the grapevine –wine.
-And wine always is representative of blood.
-First, the grapes must grow up and become mature in the vineyard.
+The purpose of a vineyard is to produce fruit of the grapevine –wine.
+And wine always represents blood.
+First, the grapes must grow up and become mature.
 At just the right time, they are picked, and crushed, and stored, and drank.
 When the process is done perfectly, a perfect wine is produced.
 At the last supper, Jesus told us that we must drink His blood.
 We are reminded to do this in remembrance of Him.
 It is through His death that we were reconciled to God.
-The bread is a reminder of His body of which all of us Christians a part.
+The bread is a reminder of His body of which all of us Christians are a part.

 "What do you think?
 There was a man who had two sons.
 He went to the first and said, 'Son, go and work today in the vineyard.'